- 12 Best Companies for Custom Boxes and Packaging - February 12, 2024

 Basecamp has a free tier that’s a bit limited.
 Basecamp Business will cost you a flat rate of $99 per month with no per-user charge: it has unlimited users, unlimited projects, and more, plus a free 30-day trial.

 Read Growth Marketing Pro Basecamp user reviews here.

-Jira was originally used to track issues and bugs, however, it’s expanded since then and now features good project management features.
+Jira was originally a software used to track issues and bugs, however, it’s expanded since then and now features good project management features.
 It was built for every member of your software team to plan, track, and release great shipping software.
 You can create user stories and issues, plan sprints, distribute tasks, find improvements, and more, all on Jira.

-The tasks are referred to as “issues,” owing to this history, but it’s simple to organize projects, assign team members, set priorities, and so on.
-It’s organized to work well with Agile and Kanban methodologies, so if this is part of your business processes, it will work very well.
+Jira tasks are referred to as “issues,” owing to this history, but it’s simple to organize projects, assign team members, set priorities, and so on.
+It’s organized to work well with Agile Scrum boards and Kanban methodologies, so if this is part of your business processes, it will work very well.
 It’s a solid task management app for small to medium-sized teams.